Unleash/terraform-provider-unleash/README.md

 https://developer.hashicorp.com/terraform/plugin/testing

 **Note**: some tests rely on an enterprise version of Unleash.
 To run those tests locally you need to set the environment variable `UNLEASH_ENTERPRISE=true`.
-To run docker with an enterprise image, login to GH docker registry following [preparation steps](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic) and then set the environment variable `UNLEASH_DOCKER_IMAGE` pointing to the enterprise docker image.
+To run docker with an enterprise image: `UNLEASH_DOCKER_IMAGE=unleashorg/unleash-enterprise:latest docker compose up` (you will also need a valid license key that you can provide at startup with `UNLEASH_DEV_LICENSE=<your license key>`).

 Run tests (most likely we will not have a lot of unit tests but instead we'll have acceptance tests)